-For individuals who rely on public transportation, the ADA requires that the public transit systems be “accessible” to individuals with disabilities.
-This means that an individual with a disability is able to get to a bus stop, board the bus and travel to his/her destination successfully.
-The ADA requires that public transit entities that provide fixed-route bus or rail services, also provide “complementary paratransit” services to individuals with disabilities who cannot, because of their disability, access the fixed-route system.
-Individuals with disabilities must qualify for ADA paratransit services through a process that is collaboratively developed by the transit system and the local community.
+For individuals who rely on public transportation, the ADA requires public transit systems be “accessible” to individuals with disabilities.
+This means an individual with a disability is able to get to a bus stop, board the bus and travel to his/her destination successfully.
+The ADA requires public transit entities, which provide fixed-route bus or rail services, also provide “complementary paratransit” services to individuals with disabilities who cannot, because of their disability, access the fixed-route system.
+Individuals with disabilities must apply and be determined eligible for ADA paratransit services.
+The eligibility determination process for ADA complementary paratransit is developed by the transit system in consultation with the local community.

 The State of Florida’s Commission for the Transportation Disadvantaged (CTD) is an independent commission housed administratively within the Florida Department of Transportation.
 Their mission is to ensure the availability of efficient, cost-effective, and quality transportation services for persons who are “transportation disadvantaged”.
 Transportation disadvantaged are those who cannot obtain their own transportation due to a disability, age, or income.

-To obtain additional information on motor coaches, read Getting on Board: Facts for Customers of Motorcoach Service.
+To obtain additional information on motor coaches, read Getting on Board: Facts for Customers of Motorcoach Service

 The Federal Transit Administration (FTA) helps to ensure that public transportation systems provide accessible transportation services for individuals with disabilities.
 For general information visit the FTA website.
-To contact the FTA Headquarters in Washington DC please call (202) 366-4043, or to contact Region 4 which includes the State of Florida call (404) 562-3500.
+To contact the FTA Headquarters in Washington DC, please call (202) 366-4043, or to contact Region 4 which includes the State of Florida call (404) 562-3500.

 The U.S. Department of Transportation’s Office of Aviation Enforcement and Proceedings Aviation - Consumer Protection Division accepts complaints pertaining to airline/consumer matters and maintains public information on aviation matters.